THE OLD SCHOOL PRESS

 Inspired by the sight of a giant manta ray leaving the water, Mexican poet Carmen Boullosa has written this epic and erotic poem for which Psiche Hughes has prepared an English translation.
 The two texts run in parallel, interspersed with twenty-nine images by Philip Hughes.
 A further twenty images accompany the book in a portfolio.

 Hughes has worked before with Boullosa on a cycle of lithographs to accompany her epic poem The Elysian Garden, also translated by his wife Psiche.
 For this new collaboration he has prepared over fifty photographic images, digitally manipulated, echoing the imagery of the poem, and taken from seas and sea-shores around the globe.
-The Tate Gallery in St Ives and the Victoria & Albert Museum in London have shown exhibitions of his work in 2000 and 2001.
+The Tate Gallery in St Ives and the Victoria & Albert Museum in London in particular have shown exhibitions of his work.

 The book was short-listed for a British Book Design and Production Award in the 'Limited Edition / Fine Binding' section in November 2003.

 A solander box in red cloth holds the book and a portfolio.
 The text is printed letterpress on 175gsm Somerset paper, making a handsome book of about 340mm (13.4 inches) high and 300mm (11.8 inches) wide.
-Twenty large images (170mm square) have been printed on an Iris giclée printer on 330gsm Somerset Velvet paper: they come on separate sheets in the portfolio, all signed and numbered by the artist.
-Two other images, also Iris-printed, act as frontis- and tail-piece for the book.
-Twenty-nine smaller Iris-printed images (70mm square) appear throughout the text.
+Twenty large images (170mm square) have been printed on 330gsm Somerset Velvet paper: they come on separate sheets in the portfolio, all signed and numbered by the artist.
+Two other images act as frontis- and tail-piece for the book.
+Twenty-nine smaller images (70mm square) appear throughout the text.
 All the images are listed in an index locating them to the sites where Hughes took the original photographs, from Scotland to Antarctica.
 A Maziarczyk paste paper covers the boards of the book and the portfolio, each of which has a grey spine.
 The edition consists of 60 copies of which 50 are for sale.
-Each copy is signed by the poet, translator, artist and printer.
+Each copy is signed by the poet, translator, artist, and printer.

 More images and some samples, exhibitions, and talks about the book . . .